ioquatix/script-runner/README.md

 # Script Runner

-This package will run various script files inside of Atom.
+This package will run various script files inside of Atom, and uses a proper terminal for output.
 It currently supports JavaScript, CoffeeScript, Ruby, Python, Bash, Go and anything with a shebang line.

 ![Demo](https://github.com/ioquatix/script-runner/raw/master/resources/demo.gif)

-This package is a fork of the popular `atom-runner` but with many PRs merged and other issues fixed.
-It includes support for shebang lines (`#!`), correctly setting the environment (e.g. `RVM` supported out of the box) and proper terminal emulation using [pty.js](https://github.com/chjj/pty.js/) and [xterm](https://github.com/sourcelair/xterm.js/).
-Many thanks to Loren Segal and all the contributing developers.

 ## Usage